neerajkumar/old_blog/contents/articles/2014-09-25-How-To-Wire-Up-Ruby-On-Rails-And-Ampersandjs-As-A-Single-Page-Application/index.md

 This definition is correct.
 Ampersandjs is really a non-frameworky framework.
 Now question comes, <b>Why Ampersand.js?</b>.
 Because we love [Backbone.js](http://backbonejs.org/), and [Ampersand.js](http://ampersandjs.com) is written on the top of [Backbone.js](http://backbonejs.org/).
 For more details, please refer http://ampersandjs.com.

-In this article, I am explaining you to build a simple single page application (not simple as much as any hello world or todo app :)).
+In this article, I am explaining you to build a simple single page application (not simple as much as any hello world or todo app :)) using rails and ampersand.js.
 The application will be wired-up with a Rails application and will fetch all its data from rails generated APIs.
-In fact, behind the scene, Rails application is providing the APIs directly from https://d1zgsxlgpxt59q.cloudfront.net/exchange/betting/rest/v1/en/navigation/lhm.json.
+In fact, behind the scene, Rails application is providing the APIs directly from the file ```app/assets/javascripts/ampersandtest/data.json```.
+You can also fetch the data from any other application too using your web-service call.
+The source code is residing on my github repository [Source Code](https://github.com/neerajkumar/betfair_nav_demo) and demo is available on [Demo](http://rails-angular-ampersand.herokuapp.com/ampersand_clients).
 Let's start from scratch.

 ### Basic Installation
 ---